Kamaleshwaran-Valarmathi/Wanderlust/README.md

 git clone https://github.com/Kamaleshwaran-Valarmathi/Wanderlust.git
 ```

-2. Open the project in your preferred Integrated Development Environment (IDE), such as IntelliJ IDEA, Eclipse, or Visual Studio Code.
+2. Open the project in your preferred Integrated Development Environment (IDE), such as IntelliJ IDEA, Eclipse.

-3. Build the project within the IDE using the provided build or run options.
-This will compile the code and create the necessary target or output directories.
+3. Build the project within the IDE using the provided build options.
+This will compile the code and create the necessary target directories.

 4. Run the main function in the `WanderlustApplication` class to start the application.